matplotlib/matplotlib/doc/api/animation_api.rst

 .. note::

-    The zorder of artists is not taken into account when 'blitting' as the blitted artists are always drawn on top.
+    The zorder of artists is not taken into account when 'blitting' because the 'blitted' artists are always drawn on top.

 The expected signature on ``func`` and ``init_func`` is very simple to keep `FuncAnimation` out of your book keeping and plotting logic, but